Kayaking in Georgia 2026: Guide to Rivers, Lakes & Coast

 Navigability Controversy

-Georgia's definition of "navigable waters" dates back to the 1860s, creating uncertainty on many smaller streams.
-Some popular paddling spots exist in legal gray areas.
-When in doubt, I stick to established water trails and respect posted private property signs.
+Georgia's definition of "navigable waters" dates back to the 1860s, creating legal uncertainty on many smaller streams.
+Some popular paddling spots exist in gray areas where private property rights clash with public access.
+When in doubt, stick to established water trails with clear public put-in and take-out points, and respect all posted private property signs.

 Best Kayaking Destinations by Region